 I’ve tossed my SPF that isn’t reef-safe.
 What can I use instead?

 If you look beyond common drugstore brands, you can find a number of options that do not contain these harmful chemicals.
-Here at LJCSC, all of our sunscreen products are deemed reef-safe—and as medical-grade products, you can also rest assured that their ingredients are clinically proven.
+Here at LJC, all of our sunscreen products are deemed reef-safe—and as medical-grade products, you can also rest assured that their ingredients are clinically proven.
 Bonus: you’ll find that they probably feel far better on your skin and don’t interfere with makeup application!

 Here are a few of our favorites: